 The bone structure, as well as the shape and distribution of the organs inside, are different.

-Many organs are located in or close to the central plane; however, there are also organs that are either paired (has left and right sides) or are exclusively located on one side.
+Many organs are located in or close to the central plane; however, some organs are either paired (have left and right sides) or are exclusively located on one side.

 What organs are on the left side?
 In this article, discover the 17 major organs on the left side of the body and learn how they function with their paired organ and with other parts of the whole.